UniverseScript/UniverseScript/README.md

 "setgplr -- Sets a target",
 "kick plr--hatkick",
-"bl2 player -- this doesnt unbl, cuz this custom bl also hatkicks the player.", "crash2 --this will crash the server, but in a funny way", "Crash -- silcrash.",
+"bl2 player -- this doesnt unbl, cuz this custom bl also hatkicks the player.", "crash2 --this will crash the server, but in a funny way" "Hotify -- make bros device cooked! --Thanks to Dredlar", "Crash -- silcrash.",
 "Who crashed -- vg",
 "Who crashed? -- Orinthian vg",